 Data Requirements

 To determine the number of data points required, consider the office size, number of employees, and future expansion needs.
-For small offices, ensure there are enough data points to support remote work and flexible office layouts.
-In larger office buildings, plan for an open-plan office design that accommodates high-speed internet and efficient office resources.
+Ensure enough data points for small offices to support remote work and flexible office layouts.
+Plan for an open-plan office design in larger buildings that accommodates high-speed internet and efficient office resources.

 When planning, consider the physical spaces and room dimensions to ensure optimal coverage and operational efficiency.
 Use best practices in space management to avoid wasted space and improve the working environment.
-This includes incorporating storage spaces and designing office layouts that enhance collaboration and employee satisfaction.
+This includes incorporating storage spaces and designing office layouts that enhance collaboration and team member satisfaction.

 Optimising Office Space

-Effective office space planning is crucial for a successful business.
+Adequate office space planning is crucial for a successful business.
 By leveraging occupancy data and relevant data from occupancy management systems, facility managers can optimise office space utilisation.
-This involves adjusting the floor plan to create more space for high-traffic areas and key workstations, enhancing the overall employee experience.
+This involves adjusting the floor plan to create more space for high-traffic areas and key workstations, enhancing the overall team member experience.

 Strategic Placement of Data Points